ActivityWatch/activitywatch-old/README.md

 #### Why this is important
 We think we need logs on our lives, so that we know what we said, did, how well we did it and how much time we spent doing it.
 Not just so we know, but so that we can improve upon it.

-There are already services doing something similar such as [RescueTime](https://www.rescuetime.com/), [Time Doctor](http://www.timedoctor.com/) and [ManicTime](http://www.manictime.com/).
+There are already services doing something similar.
 But they are often closed source, costly, lack mobile support, buggy and feature incomplete.
 For a programmer closed source is very frustrating as it prevents one from solving the imperfections of existing solutions.
 So this is an attempt to start from scratch with the intention to make what came before obsolete, with the hopes that what might one day make this obsolete has taken advantage of our code and published it under a free license so others may follow.
+Some alternatives are open source however (and pretty damn good), but they often lack in features when compared with proprietary services, which is sad.

 #### Other software that does similar things
 I was aware of the existance of (most) of these when I started, but didn't find them satisfactory.
 I'm listing them here since I think it's important for me to disclose the alternatives you have if you are looking for something similar to this project.
 Also, having multiple datasources never hurt.